 With much relayed yelling, the men got the first crate lowered down into the hold, then cranked the chains back up, slung the second crate, and repeated the process.
 Soon they had a clanking and yelling rhythm going and the hold of the Prospect steadily filled with crates.
 Hemi and Percy watched, looking down through the hatch into the hold.
 As the dock workers moved the crates into the sub, they arranged them like puzzle pieces, and then lashed them with thumb-thick hemp rope to fixed loops welded to the pressure-hull walls.

 Gregory was making sure the crates were being stacked, stowed, and lashed down in such a way that the boat was not going to dive bow-first into the globigerinous ooze as soon as they separated it from the docking bay.
 But he was working fast, maybe a little too quickly.
-Percy and Hemi knew even if Gregory stowed the crates carefully the crew would likely have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
-The key priority for Gregory was simply to make sure the crates were organized so that making those adjustments later while they were underway would not be too difficult.
+Percy and Hemi knew even if Gregory stowed the crates carefully, the crew would likely have to make some adjustments to the balance of the load later to get the boat trimmed as efficiently as possible.
+The key priority for Gregory was simply to make sure the crates were organized so that making those adjustments later, while they were underway, would not be too difficult.

-In the middle of the loading Cassandra approached, a large canvas rucksack slung on the thin frame of her body.
+In the middle of the loading, Cassandra approached, a large canvas rucksack slung on the thin frame of her body.
 She also held over-stuffed canvas satchels in each hand.
-She had apparently taken Percy’s advice, and now wore duck pants and a button down shirt made of thick cotton, though the new clothes hung loosely on her.
+She had apparently taken Percy’s advice, and now wore duck pants and a button-down shirt made of thick cotton, though the new clothes hung loosely on her.
 Percy was happy to see she had also procured some rubber-soled boots.
-That Cassandra had managed to put together some reasonable work wear in such a short time suggested good things to Captain Percy about Cassandra’s future aboard the boat.
+That Cassandra had managed to put together some reasonable work wear in such a short time suggested good things to Percy about Cassandra’s future aboard the boat.

 Percy was always on the lookout for little signs that a crew member might last beyond a single run.
 Green crew came and went on submarines like late-spring snows.
 A captain could hire a few in one port and they would all evaporate at the next, replaced by equally unskilled new crew.
 It was a tough job, and only those with a certain hardness of character managed to continue in the lifestyle.
-The others gave up, and, presumably, made their way back to the surface world to see what kind of life they could eek out in one territorial authority or another.
+The others gave up, and, presumably, made their way back to the surface world to see what kind of life they could eke out in one territorial authority or another.

 Captain Percy tapped Hemi and nodded in the direction of Cassandra huffing her way down to the docking bay.
 “That’s our new sonar watch.”